 You watch, we'll get some of the sweet potatoes aren't nearly as bad.

-Yesterday, as you know, I um spent uh considerable portion of the first hour of yesterday's excursion into broadcast excellence uh responding to Michael Baron, who observed in a Washington examiner column that the instincts of Tea Party people and candidates were strikingly superb and that the liberal media was not aware of just how good
+Yesterday, as you know, I spent a considerable portion of the first hour of yesterday's excursion into broadcast excellence responding to Michael Barone, who observed in a Washington Examiner column that the instincts of Tea Party people and candidates were strikingly superb,

-the political instincts of the Tea Party people are, and I said, Well, why is this such a surprise?
+And I said, well, why is this such a surprise?

 You remember, I'm sure.

-The moderator, AEI senior fellow, Carlin Bowman.
+The moderator, AEI senior fellow Carlin Bowman, says, Michael, it's your turn.

 Could you tell us a little bit about what Rush Limbaugh had to say about you yesterday?